donnatchris/minitalk/readme.txt

 		If the parent doesn't handle the termination of the child, the operating system may assign a new parent process (often init or systemd) to clean up.

+process state
+	In general, a process on a UNIX or Linux system can be in one of the following states:
+	Running (R):
+		The process is currently running or ready to run.
+		It is using the CPU or waiting for its turn to use the CPU.
+	Sleeping (S):
+		The process is waiting for an event or a resource.
+		It can be in an interruptible sleep, where it can be awakened by a signal or an event, or in an uninterruptible sleep, where it cannot be interrupted.
+	Stopped (T):
+		The process has been stopped, usually by a signal such as SIGSTOP or SIGTSTP.
+		It can be restarted by a signal such as SIGCONT.
+	Zombie (Z):
+		The process has finished execution, but its entry in the process table has not yet been removed.
+		This occurs when the parent process has not yet read the exit status of the child process.
+	Dead (D):
+		The process is in an uninterruptible sleep state, usually waiting for an I/O operation.
+		This state is rarely observed and is often related to hardware issues or device lockups.

 signal
 	A signal in computing is a mechanism used to notify a process about an event or interrupt its execution.
 	It is a form of inter-process communication in UNIX-like systems.